-- When prompted, say "List Phones". - The UconnectTM Phone will play the phone names of all paired mobile phones in order from the highest to phone being announced, press the (VEVR button and mounted) press the next two secthe lowest priority.
-To "Select" or "Delete" a paired say "Select" or "Delete".
+- When prompted, say "List Phones". - The UconnectTM Phone will play the phone names of all paired mobile phones in order from the highest to the lowest priority.
+To "Select" or "Delete" a paired phone being announced, press the "¿VR button and say "Select" or "Delete".
 Also, see the next two sections for an alternate way to "Select" or "Delete" a paired phone.